 Perk Pass – Hearty

-- Hearty Perk has been removed from the game.
+- The Hearty Perk has been removed from the game.

 - Functionality of perk has been given to all players.
-Players will still have 100 Stamina, however number of dodges before exhaustion is now tied to armour weight.
+Players will still have 100 Stamina, however dodge cost is now tied to armour weight.

 Now it’s time for the meat and potatoes, as Joel would say, of the gearing and progression changes.